 See what past students have to say:

 UNIV 101 helped me identify my shortcomings and make meaningful changes in my behaviour that helped me find success.
-Six years after the Foundation Term, I have earned a Bachelor's and a Master's degree, and am now working toward my PhD.
+Six years after the Foundation Term, I have earned a Bachelor's and a Master's degree, and am now working towards my PhD.

 Through the Foundation Term, I realized that with the right mindset and motivation, anything is possible.
-UNIV 101 provided me with all the tools I needed to be successful in university and beyond, but it was up to me to make use of it.
+UNIV 101 provided me with the tools I needed to be successful in university and beyond, but it was up to me to make use of it.

 What does the Foundation Term look like?